dkim286/cpsc454-proj-ryu/README.md

 ### Step 3: Demonstrate the ICMP flood trigger

-At this point, *if you have Flowmanager installed and running with the controller*, you can open up a browser to http://localhost:8080/home/topology.html to show the current topology.
+At this point, *if you have Flowmanager installed and running with the controller*, you can point the browser at http://localhost:8080/home/topology.html to display a diagram of the current topology.
 You may have to perform `pingall` in **topology terminal** for the nodes to show up.

 In **topology terminal**, start the flood attack: